-

 In several ways, CBG is a very comparable compound to CBD.
 The chemical structure and range of effects of the two are nearly identical.
 Neither of the two causes the psychoactive or intoxicating effects associated with THC.

 Both CBD and CBG have the potential to be used medicinally for a variety of ailments.
-In fact, a 2019 study found that while CBG offered less of an anti-inflammatory benefit than CBD by itself, combining the two offered the greatest outcome.
-In this article we’ll be taking a look at how the two compare and when/where you can get the most benefit from each.
+In fact, a 2019 study found that while CBG offered less of an anti-inflammatory benefit than CBD by itself, combining the two showed the greatest outcome.1 In this article, we’ll be taking a look at how the two compare and when/where you can get the most benefit from each.

 What Is CBG?

 First and foremost, what is CBG?
 CBG is an acronym for Cannabigerol.
-It's one of the many cannabinoids in marijuana.
-CBG, along with every other cannabinoid, can be obtained from CBG's acidic form: cannabigerotic acid, or CBGA.
+It's one of the many cannabinoids found in the cannabis plant.
+CBG, along with every other cannabinoid, is obtained from CBG's acidic form: cannabigerol acid, or CBGA.
 All cannabinoids essentially start out as a form of CBGA.
-As you can imagine, CBG can be found in large amounts when marijuana plants are young.
-Once the plants reach full maturity, the CBG content of a plant is only around 1% because it has been converted into other cannabinoids.
-This is in stark contrast with the 20-30% of CBD and/or THC you'll find in an adult plant.
+As you can imagine, CBGA can be found in large amounts when marijuana plants are young.2 Once the plants reach full maturity, the CBG content of a high THC or high CBD plant is only around 1% because it has been converted into other cannabinoids.
+However, some cultivars in Oregon have reached up to 20% CBG.

 The research on CBG, thus far, has been limited to discovering its pharmacological qualities and possible effects in treating certain diseases.
 Colitis, or inflammation of the colon, is one example of this.
-This means that, while researchers may be beginning to understand the pharmacology of CBG, its true effects on human beings have yet to be conclusively determined.
+This means that while researchers may be beginning to understand the pharmacology of CBG, its actual effects on human beings have yet to be conclusively determined.

 How Is CBG Similar To CBD?

 CBD assists in the regulation of endocannabinoids.
-Because of the importance of the endocannabinoid system in regulating bodily functions such as sleep, mood, hunger, and recall, it's not surprising that CBD may provide medicinal benefits in these areas.
+Because the endocannabinoid system is important in regulating bodily functions such as sleep, mood, hunger, and recall, it's not surprising that CBD may provide medicinal benefits in these areas.

 CBG also works on the endocannabinoid system.
-The compound attaches itself to the CB1 and CB2 receptors in the nervous system and immune system, respectively.
+The compound has a weak binding affinity to the CB1 and CB2 receptors in the nervous and immune systems.2 CBD and CBG affect the same receptors in the endocannabinoid system but in slightly different ways, producing their individual effects.

 How Does CBG Differ From CBD?

 CBG and CBD differ in a few ways, as well.
-First and foremost, they both have different chemical structures, being different molecules and all.
-In other words, both cannabinoids have varying arrangements of hydrogen, carbon, and oxygen atoms.
-Because of this, CBG and CBD bind to the endocannabinoid receptors in the brain in different ways.
+First and foremost, they have different chemical structures, being different molecules.
+In other words, both cannabinoids have varying arrangements of hydrogen, carbon, and oxygen atoms; because of this, CBG and CBD bind to the endocannabinoid receptors in the brain in different ways.
 Their effects are distinctive from one another because of this.

 The pharmacology of both compounds also differs.
-This is unsurprising considering they bind to these receptors distinctly.
-For instance, CBG and CBD bind to the 5-HT1A serotonin receptor, which helps relieve nausea in a completely opposite way.
-CBD acts as an activator, or agonist, to this 5-HT1A receptor; whereas CBG acts as a moderate antagonist, at the 5-HT1A receptor.
+This is unsurprising, considering they bind to these receptors distinctly.
+For instance, CBG and CBD both act at the 5-HT1A serotonin receptor, which helps relieve nausea completely oppositely.
+CBD acts as an activator, or agonist, to this 5-HT1A receptor, whereas CBG acts as a moderate antagonist at the 5-HT1A receptor.5

-Another significant difference between CBD and CBG is how it affects the appetite.
-Studies conducted in laboratory rats found that doses of CBG increased the hunger of the rats by nearly 2 times.
-CBD, on the other hand, seemed to have the opposite effect.
+Another significant difference between CBD and CBG is how they affect appetite.
+Studies conducted in laboratory rats found that doses of CBG increased the hunger of the rats by nearly two times.3 CBD, on the other hand, seemed to have the opposite effect.6

 CBD And CBG: Better When Used Together

 With its recent popularity and potential benefits, many people wonder if they should use CBG instead of CBD.
 Truth be told, there's no reason to choose one or the other.
-The limited research that we currently have to rely on suggests that both compounds work their best when used alongside one another.
-Their molecular structures are such that they are, indeed, different but ultimately complementary.
-So, if you're looking for the best-case scenario with CBG use, consider taking some CBD simultaneously.
+The limited research that we currently have to rely on suggests that both compounds may work best when used alongside one another.
+Their molecular structures are different but ultimately complementary.
+So, consider taking some CBD simultaneously if you're looking for the best-case scenario with CBG use.

 The Takeaway